George Manuel: Political career

 Manuel became involved in indigenous politics and his increasing responsibilities strained his marriage.
 He was elected chief of the Neskonlith Indian Band.
 In 1959, following the death of his mentor Andy Paull, Manuel was elected head of the North American Indian Brotherhood.
 Soon after, he and Marceline separated.

 Not long after this, the federal Department of Indian Affairs hired Manuel for a position with the Cowichan Tribes government at Duncan.
 Manuel worked as a Community Development Officer.
 In addition to assisting the tribe, he also worked to increase wider awareness in the government and society of the problems and conditions faced by the Cowichan people.

 Manuel next worked for the Alberta Brotherhood, which represented indigenous peoples in the province.
 There he developed a strong working relationship with political leader Harold Cardinal (Cree).
 In this position, Manuel met and worked extensively with chiefs across Canada, becoming familiar with a wide range of issues.

 Cardinal encouraged Manuel to run for national chief of the newly created National Indian Brotherhood, a body that would represent almost 250,000 'status Indians' in Canada.
 Manuel served as its first national chief from 1970 to 1976.
-(In the early 1980s the National Indian Brotherhood changed its system of representation, relying on chiefs of First Nations rather than representatives from regional organizations, and developing a more direct relationship with the Nations.
-To reflect this, it renamed itself in 1982 as the Assembly of First Nations.)

 In 1975 Manuel helped found and was elected as the president of the World Council of Indigenous Peoples, serving in this position until 1981.
-In this role he travelled internationally, meeting with and advocating for the indigenous people of nations of South America, such as Argentina, Chile, and Peru.

 He had begun to think deeply about the effects of successive waves of European expansion on Indigenous societies in the Americas, and considered these native peoples together as "the Fourth World."
 They had numerous experiences in common in terms of having to adapt to colonisation and its aftermath.
 Manuel wrote a book, The Fourth World: An Indian Reality, expanding on this idea, co-written with Michael Posluns; it was published in 1975.
+In the book, Manuel argued that the history of all settler colonial expansion came from two different ideas of land.
+Land as a commodity and land as a relationship.
+Indigenous peoples' struggle to defend the latter against the violent globalization of the former is at its core the struggle of what Manuel calls the "Fourth World."